WebAssembly/component-model/design/mvp/CanonicalABI.md

 The `enter` method is called immediately after constructing a `Task` and, along with `may_enter` and `may_start_pending_task`, implements backpressure.
-If a `Task` tries to `enter` when `may_enter` is false, the `Task` suspends itself (via `suspend`, shown next) and goes into a `pending_tasks` queue, waiting to be unblocked by another task calling `maybe_start_pending_task`.
-One key property of this backpressure scheme is that `pending_tasks` are only dequeued one at a time, ensuring that if an overloaded component instance enables and then disables backpressure, there will not be an unstoppable thundering herd of pending tasks started all at once that OOM the component before it can re-enable backpressure.
+If a `Task` tries to `enter` when `may_enter` is false, the `Task` blocks (via `wait_on`, shown next) and goes into a `pending_tasks` queue, waiting to be unblocked by another task calling `maybe_start_pending_task`.
+One key property of this backpressure scheme is that `pending_tasks` are only executed one at a time, ensuring that if an overloaded component instance enables and then disables backpressure, there will not be an unstoppable thundering herd of pending tasks started all at once that OOM the component before it can re-enable backpressure.
 ```python